Ethan76167/TRIA.OS-Difficulty-List/Guidelines.md

 1. Maps must not be a buff to an already existing map.
 2. No joke maps.
 3. The admins have the right to reject your submissions based on varying factors.
-4. If a map is currently broken/bugged and is seeking fixes but still beatable, please label the map as [!] infront of the map name, also **bold** formatted.
+4. If a map is currently broken/bugged but still beatable, please label the map as [!] infront of the map name, also **bold** formatted.
 Do not list a map that is not planning to be fixed.

 Example: **[!]
 Kneeling Shore**

 6. If the bug is map breaking (Its impossible to beat the map because of it) label the map as [!!!] infront of the map name, also **bold** formatted.
+If a map contains [!!!] for 2 months, it will be removed and only readded after a fix.

 Example: **[!!!]
 Kneeling Shore**

 7. Reach out to us in the official Discord should you be unsure of a map's worthiness, or if you would like to switch the placement of a map.
 8. All maps listed be Divine or harder (aside from Public map list).
-9. All Lists have a sub-guideline accoridng to its respective list, look at the bottom of this file to see them.

-> **FORMAT GUIDELINES**
-1. If there are multiple creators, please list your team name instead.
-2. If your map does not have a team name, list the main creator/host instead.
-3. If the map has a custom ID (Generally found in featured maps), please list in the ID as `numerical ID/custom ID`.

 Example: `10148804609/kneeling`